On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Introduction

-By the way, there is another theory of equilibrium than the general equilibrium theory, namely, the partial equilibrium theory.
-In fact, the partial equilibrium theory has a foundation in general equilibrium theory, where there are only two types of goods, numeraire good and traded good, and consumer's utility function must be quasi-linear.
-Instead, in partial equilibrium model, it is easy to show by drawing a diagram that there is only one equilibrium price and this price is globally stable (see our section 2).
-In other words, in a quasi-linear economy with two commodities, the equilibrium price is unique, and it is globally stable with respect to the t\^atonnement process.
+There is another theory of equilibrium besides the general equilibrium theory, namely, the partial equilibrium theory.
+The partial equilibrium theory has a foundation in general equilibrium theory, where there are only two types of goods, numeraire good and traded good, and consumers' utility functions must be quasi-linear.
+In the partial equilibrium model, it is easy to show by drawing a diagram that there is only one equilibrium price and that this price is globally stable.
+In other words, in a quasi-linear economy with two commodities, it is expected that the equilibrium price is unique, and is globally stable with respect to the t\^atonnement process.

 The purpose of this paper is to extend this result to a quasi-linear economy with more than two commodities.
-That is, the purpose of this study is to see whether the above result holds when considering a general equilibrium model in which the utility remains quasi-linear and the dimension of the consumption space may be more than two.
-The results are as follows: first, the equilibrium price is unique in an economy where all consumers have a quasi-linear utility functions.
-Second, this equilibrium price is locally stable with respect to the t\^atonnement process.
-Global stability could not be derived in this paper.
-This is related to the inherent difficulty of quasi-linear economies: see our discussion in subsection 3.5.
+That is, the aim of this study is to determine whether the above result holds when considering a general equilibrium model in which the utility remains quasi-linear and the dimension of the consumption space may be greater than two.
+The results are as follows: first, the equilibrium price is unique up to normalization in an economy where all consumers have quasi-linear utility functions.
+Second, this equilibrium price is locally stable with respect to the t\^atonnement process (Theorem 1).
+As expected from partial equilibrium theory, if the number of commodities is two, the equilibrium price is globally stable (Proposition 3).
+However, if the number of commodities is greater than two, then the global stability is not derived in this paper.
+This is related to the inherent difficulty of quasi-linear economies: see our discussion in subsection 3.1.

+We stress that our main result is independent of traditional results concerning the uniqueness of the equilibrium price.
+In particular, Theorem 1 is independent of results for economies whose excess demand function is gross substitute.
+It is often misunderstood that, in a quasi-linear economy, although demand functions are always gross substitute, the excess demand function may not be gross substitute.\footnote{See the last two paragraphs in section 2.} Therefore, results using gross substitution cannot be used in our study.
+Instead, we construct the proof using the index theorem.
+The index of any equilibrium price in a smooth quasi-linear economy is $+1$, and thus, any such economy is regular.
+For a non-smooth quasi-linear economy, we use a method of approximation using a mollifier.

+This paper also discusses surplus analysis.
+As in the partial equilibrium theory, the consumer's surplus can be defined for a quasi-linear economy, and can be calculated using only the aggregated demand function.
+The amount of surplus coincides with the increase in the sum of utilities in the trade of this market.
+(Theorem 2) This result may be applicable to various applied research.